Person making a digital payment on smartphone

 Globalization Made Physical Gifts Logistically Difficult

 Cash crosses borders instantly, especially on platforms that handle multi-currency conversion automatically.
 A guest in London contributes in pounds.
 A cousin in Toronto contributes in Canadian dollars.
 A friend in Lagos contributes in naira.
 The couple receives it all in one account, in their currency of choice.
-No shipping, no customs, no damage risk.
+No shipping, no customs, no damage risk, no awkward "did it arrive?" messages two months later.
+The friction that used to make global gift giving an exhausting logistics puzzle simply disappears.

 Experiences Produce More Lasting Happiness Than Objects

 Study after study in happiness research shows that experiences produce more lasting satisfaction than material possessions.
-Cash gifts fund experiences — travel, classes, dining, adventures — in a way physical gifts simply cannot.
+The effect compounds over time: people remember and talk about meaningful experiences for years, while physical gifts mostly fade into the background of daily life.
+Cash gifts fund experiences (travel, classes, dining, adventures) in a way physical gifts simply cannot.

 When a couple receives $500 toward their honeymoon fund, that money becomes memories.
 Memories they will talk about, share photos of, and reminisce about for decades.
-That is a more enduring gift than most physical objects could ever be.
+That is a more enduring gift than most physical objects could ever be, and the giver gets to share in those memories every time the couple mentions the trip.

 How to Give Cash as a Gift Creatively